Skip to main content

 Before you can file a BOC-3, you need two things in place:

-• An MC, FF, or MX number application — You need to have applied for operating authority (MC number for carriers and brokers, FF for forwarders).
+• An MC, FF, or MX number application- You need to have applied for operating authority (MC number for carriers and brokers, FF for forwarders).
 This application has a $300 filing fee payable to the FMCSA.
-Your authority will remain in “pending” status until all requirements are met — including the BOC-3.
+Your authority will remain in “pending” status until all requirements are met - including the BOC-3 (if rejected, see our guide on BOC-3 rejection codes for fixes).

 The 3 Methods for Filing a BOC-3